 In addition to holding licenses as an Architect and Building Official in the State of Connecticut, Steve is a LEED Accredited Professional, a member of the United States Green Building Council, and volunteers his expertise on the Design Review Board in his community.

-Hugh Schweitzer, AIA, CSI, LEED, AP
+Hugh Schweitzer, AIA, LEED AP, Partner

 Having managed capital projects in over 2,400,000 square feet of property for the Town of West Hartford, Hugh has a distinct understanding of the challenges owners face.
 Cognizance of those challenges fuel his drive to deliver projects that exceed client expectations.
 His work on the American School for the Deaf Visual Arts Center, various Collins Aerospace projects, the State of Connecticut Judicial Branch and Electric Boat are among his numerous contributions to CHK’s list of diverse project type experience.

 Hugh earned his Master of Architecture Degree from SUNY at Buffalo, and also holds a Degree in Marketing from UCONN.
 An NCARB Certified professional, he is a licensed Architect in Connecticut and New York.
 His professional affiliations include the Construction Specifications Institute and the U.S. Green Building Council.
 Hugh has been a member of the architectural design review board in his community for many years.

 Chris joined CHK in 2007, bringing a solid background in sustainable building design.
 Chris uses his strong communication skills and over 22 years of experience in the field to deliver complex projects for some of the firm's largest clients.
 A gifted problem solver, Chris has managed large design teams for projects at Aetna, The Hartford, UTAS, and other corporate clients.